kinire98/Sanke/README.md

 ## Contributing

-I mean if you have a really really good idea open an issue, but doing after doing the intro and more.
-If you give some documentation to implement the idea, I probably will do it
+I mean if you have a really really good idea open an issue.
+If you give some documentation to implement the idea, it´s more likely that I will do it

 ## Versioning